osrf/gazebo_design/physics_params/physics_params.md

 Storing SDF `param` elements as `string` might be wasteful, is there a leaner implementation?

 ### Tests

-Tests will be added to SDF for different cases of parsing the `<param>` element.
+1. SDF: Test parsing the `<param>` element.

-The new tests for this functionality can be formulated as unit tests and will be added incrementally to `PhysicsEngine` and its respective child classes.
+1. Gazebo: Parameterized tests for physics engine parsing of `physics` protobuf messages with `params` structure.

 ### Pull Requests
+1. SDF: New `param.sdf` element.
-1. Gazebo: Add `param.proto` protobuf message.
+2. Gazebo: Add `param.proto` protobuf message.
 Add `Params` to `physics.proto`.
 Add conversion functions and integrate physics engines with new message structure.
-2. SDF: New `param.sdf` element.
 3. Gazebo: Add support for parsing `param.sdf` element with tests for each physics engine.
 4. Gazebo: Replace `sdf` storage element in physics engines with `physics` protobuf structure.
 5. Gazebo: Replace `boost::any` abstraction with type-variable `param` protobuf structure.